District of Columbia home rule: History of self-government

 The disputes became more political in 1840 when the city elected a member of the anti-Jackson Whig Party as mayor.
 Two weeks after the election, members of Congress submitted legislation to alter the charter of the City of Washington to remove the city's elected government.
 However, the bill was unable to pass the Congress due to disputes among members about the status of slavery in the District.
 The election of President William Henry Harrison, who was favorable to residents of the District, assured that the proposed bill would not become law.

+On July 9, 1846, in response to a voter referendum, Congress retroceded the City of Alexandria and Alexandria County to Virginia.

 In the years preceding and during the American Civil War, the District developed a complicated, piecemeal government.
 Three distinct authorities over Washington County and the two cities, Washington and Georgetown, remained intact.
 In 1861, as the first step toward political consolidation, those three bodies were granted shared authority over the new Metropolitan Police Department, founded to enforce the law throughout the District.
 Its oversight board of five commissioners named by the President included one representing Georgetown, one from the county of Washington, and three from the city of Washington.

-During the Civil War, the city experienced a large increase in its population; by 1870, the District's population had grown to nearly 132,000.
-Despite the city's growth, Washington still had dirt roads and lacked basic sanitation; the situation was so bad that some members of Congress proposed moving the capital elsewhere.
+During the Civil War, the district experienced a large increase in its population; by 1870, the District's population had grown to nearly 132,000.
+Despite the district's growth, District still had dirt roads and lacked basic sanitation; the situation was so bad that some members of Congress proposed moving the capital elsewhere.